 - (a) considers what competencies and skills our Board, as a whole, should possess.
 In doing so, the Corporate Governance and Nominating Committee recognizes that the particular competencies and skills required for one company may not be the same as those required for another; - (b) assesses what competencies and skills each existing Board member possesses, considering that no one director is likely to have all the competencies and skills required by our Board, rather, each individual makes their own contribution.
-Attention shall also be paid to the personality and other qualities of each director, as they may ultimately determine the Board dynamic; and - (c) assesses what competencies and skills each nominee will bring to our Board and whether such nominee can devote sufficient time and resources to his or her duties as a Board member.
+Attention shall also be paid to the personality and other qualities of each director, as they may ultimately determine the Board dynamic; - (c) assesses what competencies and skills each nominee will bring to our Board and whether such nominee can devote sufficient time and resources to his or her duties as a Board member; and - (d) considers each candidate's independence, skills, experience and other characteristics in the context of the needs and composition of our Board, including diversity.

 The Corporate Governance and Nominating Committee will consider and evaluate Shareholder-recommended candidates using the same criteria as for other candidates.
 If the committee decides the candidate is suitable for Board membership, the committee will recommend the candidate to our Board, which approves the slate of director nominees for election by Shareholders.
-During fiscal 2020, we received no director recommendations from our Shareholders other than pursuant to the Governance Agreement with Roivant.
+During fiscal 2021, we received no director recommendations from our Shareholders other than pursuant to the previous rights held by Roivant.
+Such rights expired on October 16, 2021 in connection with the automatic conversion of Preferred Shares held by Roivant into Common Shares.

-Shareholders who wish to suggest a director candidate may submit a written recommendation to Attention: Corporate Secretary, 701 Veterans Circle, Warminster, Pennsylvania 18974, United States (with a copy to Farris LLP, 25th Floor, 700 West Georgia Street, Vancouver, British Columbia, V7Y 1B3, attention R. Hector MacKay-Dunn, Q.C.), along with the following information:
+Shareholders who wish to suggest a director candidate may submit a written recommendation to Attention: Corporate Secretary, 701 Veterans Circle, Warminster, Pennsylvania 18974, United States (with a copy to Farris LLP, 25th Floor, 700 West Georgia Street, Vancouver, British Columbia, V7Y 1B3, attention R. Hector MacKay-Dunn, Q.C), along with the following information:

-- as to each person whom the Shareholder proposes to nominate for election as a director: (A) the name, age, business address and residential address of the person; (B) the principal occupation or employment of the person, and the principal occupation or employment of the person for the past five years; (C) the citizenship of such person; (D) the class or series and number of shares in our share capital which are controlled or which are owned beneficially or of record by the person as of the record date for the meeting of Shareholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice; and (E) any other information relating to the person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of directors pursuant to the BCBCA and the applicable securities laws of Canada; and - as to the nominating Shareholder giving the notice, full particulars regarding any proxy, contract, agreement, arrangement or understanding pursuant to which such nominating Shareholder has a right to vote or direct the voting of any of our shares and any other information relating to such nominating Shareholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of directors pursuant to the BCBCA and the applicable securities laws of Canada.
+• as to each person whom the Shareholder proposes to nominate for election as a director: (A) the name, age, business address and residential address of the person; (B) the principal occupation or employment of the person, and the principal occupation or employment of the person for the past five years; (C) the citizenship of such person; (D) the class or series and number of shares in our share capital which are controlled or which are owned beneficially or of record by the person as of the record date for the meeting of Shareholders (if such date shall then have been made publicly available and shall have occurred) and as of the date of such notice; and (E) any other information relating to the person that would be required to be disclosed in a dissident's proxy circular in connection with solicitations of proxies for election of directors pursuant to the BCBCA and the applicable securities laws of Canada; and as to the nominating Shareholder giving the notice, full particulars regarding any proxy, contract, agreement, arrangement or understanding pursuant to which such nominating Shareholder has a right to vote or direct the voting of any of our shares and any other information relating to such nominating Shareholder that would be required to be made in a dissident's proxy circular in connection with solicitations of proxies for election of directors pursuant to the BCBCA and the applicable securities laws of Canada.